Marc-Bernard-Tools/ABAP-Diff3/README.md

 # ABAP Differ

-Highlight the content difference between two text or HTML blocks
+Libraries to highlight the content difference between HTML or text strings and between two or three string tables.

 Made by [Marc Bernard Tools](https://marcbernardtools.com/) giving back to the [SAP Community](https://community.sap.com/)

 NO WARRANTIES, [MIT License](LICENSE)

+1. HTML Diff

 - This is a port of JavaScript (https://github.com/alaorneto/htmldiffer, no license defined)
 - which is a port of CoffeeScript (https://github.com/tnwinc/htmldiff.js, MIT license)